Humidity :: Things to Consider in the Care of Your Hardwood Furniture

 - Wood is happiest and does best in moderate temperatures of approximately 70 – 72 degrees fahrenheit and approximately 50 – 55% humidity,

-- Frequent or sudden changes in humidity can damage your wood furniture,
+- Frequent or sudden changes in humidity will damage your wood furniture.
+Try to keep the humidity level in your home consistent,

 - Avoid storing wood furniture in the basement, attic, garage, or a warehouse that is not climate controlled,

-- Keep your furniture away from heat sources such as fireplaces and radiators,
+- Keep your furniture away from direct heat sources such as fireplaces, forced air heating vents, and radiators,

 - Keep furniture out of direct sunlight, as this is a major cause of premature aging, drying of the wood and cracking,